claudiavmbrito/ECG_classification/README.md

-# ECG_classification
+# ECG Preprocessing
-ETL process and DL architectures for Arrhythmia classification based on ECGs
+ETL process for Arrhythmia classification based on ECGs